AnaghaPaul/SqlDataWarehouseProject/README.md

-# Modern E-Commerce Data Warehouse for Growth & Customer Analytics
+# Modern Retail & Order Management Data Warehouse using SQL Server
 ---
 ## Project Overview

-This project showcases an end-to-end data lifecycle for an e-commerce retail business, transforming raw operational data into high-quality, analytics-ready insights that drive strategic, data-driven decision-making.
+This project focuses on building a modern Retail & Order Management Data Warehouse for a company selling bicycles, sports clothing, and related components across multiple international markets.
+The business operates in a retail / e-commerce–style model, managing customer orders, product catalogs, pricing, quantities, and fulfillment timelines.

+The data warehouse is designed to support:

+- Sales performance analysis

+- Customer behavior and segmentation

+- Product and category-level reporting

+- Order lifecycle tracking (order, shipping, and due dates)

+A dimensional (star schema) model is implemented with clearly defined fact and dimension tables, including a role-playing Date dimension to enable time-based analytics across different business events.

+## Datasource
+The data warehouse integrates data from CRM and ERP source systems, reflecting common enterprise data flows.
+1) CRM (Customer Relationship Management)

+The CRM system provides customer-related information used to build the Customer dimension, including:

+- Customer identifiers and business keys

+- Personal attributes (name, gender, marital status)

+- Customer creation and lifecycle details

+- This data supports customer profiling, segmentation, and retention analysis.

+2) ERP (Enterprise Resource Planning)

+The ERP system supplies operational and transactional data, including:
+- Product Master Data

+Product details such as name, cost, product line, and lifecycle dates

+Product categories and subcategories

+- Sales & Order Transactions

+Order numbers and line-level sales data

+Order, shipping, and due dates

+Sales amounts, quantities, and pricing

+- Customer Demographics & Geography

+Customer birth date and gender

+Customer country and location information

+These sources enable end-to-end analysis of the order-to-delivery process and provide a unified view of sales operations.

+## Geographic coverage

+Customers are located across multiple countries, including:

+- Canada

+- United States

+- United Kingdom

+- Germany

+- France

+- Australia

+This allows for regional and country-level sales analysis.

 The project is structured in **three key stages**:

 ## 1. Data Warehouse Creation (Medallion Architecture)

-Data is ingested from multiple source systems and processed through structured **ETL pipelines** in a **SQL Server–based data warehouse**, designed using the **Medallion Architecture (Bronze, Silver, Gold)**.
+This project implements a SQL Server–based Retail & Order Management Data Warehouse using the Medallion Architecture (Bronze, Silver, Gold).
+Data is ingested from multiple CRM and ERP source systems and processed through structured, iterative ETL pipelines to support evolving business and analytical requirements.

-- **Bronze Layer:** Raw data is ingested in its original format to preserve source fidelity.
+**Bronze Layer**: Raw CRM and ERP data is ingested in its original format to preserve source fidelity and enable traceability.

-- **Silver Layer:** Data is cleansed, standardized, and enriched, ensuring consistency and removing duplicates.
+**Silver Layer**: Data is cleansed, standardized, deduplicated, and conformed across sources, including the creation of reusable reference data such as the calendar table.

-- **Gold Layer:** Business-ready, curated datasets are modeled using a **star schema** optimized for analytical queries and reporting in Power BI.
+**Gold Layer**: Business-ready datasets are curated using a star schema, including fact tables and conformed dimensions (Customer, Product,and a role-playing Date dimension) optimized for analytical queries and Power BI reporting.

+Benefit:
-**Benefit:** This layered approach improves data quality incrementally, supports scalable analytics, and reduces the risk of errors in downstream business reporting.
-The star schema design ensures **fast query performance**, simplified joins, and easy integration with visualization tools, accelerating decision-making.
+This layered, iterative approach incrementally improves data quality, simplifies maintenance, and supports scalable analytics.
+The star schema design enables efficient joins, fast query performance, and seamless integration with BI tools, ensuring reliable and performant business reporting.

 ## 2. SQL-Based Data Analysis (Explore → Profile → Clean → Shape → Analyze)
 Curated data is explored, profiled, cleaned, and shaped using **SQL transformations** to derive actionable business insights.
 Key analytical focus areas include: